 Simpler much better times which I dearly miss.

 No one likes getting old, Chris.
 We all look back favorably on habituations; music food, smells, idioms, relationships and ignorance/fearlessness that shaped who we are today.
-In a way, our past has become a our psychological safe zone, free of our insecurities about our futures and more so, futures of our families.
+In a way, our past has become a our psychological safe zone, free of insecurities about our futures and more so, futures of our families.
 Our ignorance of youth has died and fallen away.
-Echoes of our pasts, triggers mourning for our lost past.
+Echoes of our pasts triggers mourning for that past now lost.
 We were to busy navigating new responsibilities endowed by adulthood.
 Time to time we will reflect ours pasts, only to expose our forgotten stages of mourning.
-Unfortunately, we live in this physical world where the arrow of time drags us, often kicking and screaming into an uncertain future.
-Time spreads our unrecognized mourning(s) over decades.
+Unfortunately, we live in this physical world where the arrow of time drags us forward, often kicking and screaming into an uncertain future.
+Time and focus on our new gotten responsibilities spreads our unrecognized mourning(s) over decades.
 We often trivialize ancient rights of passage ceremonies.
-They provide very import functions to us personally, they celebrate our progress and a mourning of our fading pasts.
+Important to us personally, they celebrate our progress and tell us to mourn our fading pasts.